Metacognitive Behavioral Tuning of Large Language Models for Multi-Hop Question Answering: Additional Experimental Results

-\paragraph{Persistent Instability of Raw Distillation} The structural fragility is most evident on the challenging MuSiQue benchmark.
-We observe that the degeneration count (Degen) consistently exceeds 300 across nearly all configurations, indicating a pervasive tendency toward reasoning collapse.
-Such widespread failure, where the model enters repetitive loops hundreds of times, confirms that the observed inefficiency is not a byproduct of suboptimal hyperparameter tuning.
-Instead, it demonstrates that raw reasoning distillation inherently lacks the regulatory mechanism to control exploration, rendering it unstable regardless of the specific training settings.
+\paragraph{Persistent Instability of Raw Distillation} The instability is clearest on MuSiQue.
+The degeneration count exceeds 300 across nearly all configurations.
+The model enters repetitive loops hundreds of times in each setting.
+The inefficiency is not a tuning artefact.
+Reasoning distillation under this baseline lacks a structural prior on the trace, so exploration is unbounded across training settings.

-\paragraph{Final Configuration Selection} Based on this analysis, we adopt LR $=1\times10^{-4}$ and BS $=128$ as the standard distillation setting for this paper.
-This configuration achieves near-peak accuracy among the tested variants while avoiding the extreme degradation observed at excessively high learning rates.
-Furthermore, aligning these parameters with the MBT training configuration ensures a strictly controlled and fair comparison across all methods.
+\paragraph{Final Configuration Selection} We adopt LR $=1\times10^{-4}$ and BS $=128$ as the standard distillation setting in this paper.
+This configuration is at near-peak accuracy among the tested variants and does not show the degradation seen at the highest learning rates.
+The same parameters are used for the MBT training configuration, so the comparison across methods is matched.